DanielFaulkner/CodingTutorials/OSDevelopment/5FilesystemsFAT12.md

 *Note: replace the offset of the first entry to reflect the offset you have loaded the root directory table into.*

 This example introduces a couple of new instructions like rep cmpsb and loop, with there use described in the comments.
-Otherwise the code is fairly self explainatory.
+Otherwise the code is fairly self explanatory.
 This code snippet doesn't perform any action when a file is found, or not found.
 It is recommended that you take this code and experiment with adding success and failure messages.
 However take care to preserve the value in DI, as this contains the offset in memory for the matching root table entry and is needed to lookup additional details on the file.

 ## Loading a file
 Each root directory table entry has a field for the first FAT filesystem cluster to load.
 Looking up this cluster in the File Allocation Table will identify if this is the last cluster, or provide the address of the next cluster to load.